 Dr Kirsten Wahlstrom (she/they) is a research and teaching academic and a Certified Professional registered with the Australian Computer Society.
 While Kirsten acknowledges the privileges that flow from her education, being cis, white, and from her Australian citizenship, as a child and young woman she experienced low-SES circumstances and as a woman in IT, she has sometimes been marginalised and unheard.

-Kirsten's research aims to perpetuate well-being and to enable others to thrive.
-This commenced with revealing the effects of emerging technologies on social constructs and identifying, validating, and applying safeguards.
+Kirsten's research aims to perpetuate well-being and to enable others to thrive in technosocial contexts.
+This commenced with revealing the effects of emerging technologies on social constructs and identifying, validating, and applying safe guards.
 More recently, her research has evolved to take a greater focus on the human factors aspects of cybersecurity.

 She was the principal supervisor of Dr Lukman Purnomo and Dr Alice Crawley, and the Advisor of Dr Anisha Fernando.
 Dr Purnomo studied risk management in zero trust environments, Dr Crawley studied fake news in the wider context of public discourse, and Dr Fernando studied personalisation and search.

-Kirsten has been a co-investigator on three successful grants, which funded the doctoral research of Dr Fernando, Dr Crowley, and Mark Carman.
+Kirsten's current doctoral students are listed below.
+She has been a co-investigator on four successful grants, which funded the doctoral research of Dr Fernando, Dr Crowley, and Mark Carman, and which funds a T&L research project.

-Kirsten's research commitments are reflected in her service, and she contributes to the research community as the Associate Editor for the Journal of Information,Communication and Ethics in Society.
+Kirsten's research commitments are reflected in her service, and she contributes to the research community on the Editorial Board of the Journal of Information,Communication and Ethics in Society.
 She has been a Section Editor for the Australasian Journal of Information Systems and she chaired the organising committee of the 2020 conference of the Australasian Institute of Computer Ethics.
-In 2021, she chaired the Between and Beyond Codes of Ethics track at ETHICOMP, and at present she co-chairs a track with Professor Mamello Thinyane on values and affordances for ETHICOMP 2025.
+In 2025, she chaired the Values and Affordances track at the ETHICOMP conference, and in 2021 she chaired its Between and Beyond Codes of Ethics track and was on the conference's keynote panel.
 She also serves the professional community as the immediate past chair of the Australian Computer Society's Professional Ethics Committee and has been a member of its Profession Advisory Board.

-Throughout her time at UniSA, Kirsten has taught large cohorts of commencing first year students.
+Throughout her career, Kirsten has taught large cohorts of commencing first year students.
 She holds five awards for outstanding teaching practice, among them a national award for providing experiential learning to transnational teams of students.
-She invites authentic learning through the constructivist and experiential pedagogies, engaging students in purposive active learning tasks and critical reflections.
+She invites authentic learning through the active, team-based and experiential pedagogies, engaging students in purposive learning and critical reflections.
 These intellectual activities support the completion of cognitively demanding, multifaceted assessment tasks.
 Kirsten’s teaching is also characterised by collaborations in which her professional colleagues play an important role, giving talks, providing and supervising projects, coaching students, providing placements, and more.
-Most importantly of all, Kirsten works with Aboriginal tutors and clients in the first year course she coordinates, privileging their voices and giving traction to UniSA's Stretch RAP.
+Most importantly of all, Kirsten works with Aboriginal tutors and clients in the first year course she coordinates, privileging their voices.

 Kirsten’s commitment and motivation emerge from her feminist principles which motivate respect for others, inclusivity, intellectual engagement, and social responsibility.
 In her free time, she prioritises her family, she renovates the house her great-grandfather built, and she maintains a vibrant and diverse social network.